The Roaring Fork VALLEY’s Premiere euro-tactical Wade guide.

 Whether you are a new fly angler or a seasoned expert, I offer everyone the opportunity to experience some of western Colorado's best fly fishing opportunities.
 Located in Glenwood Springs, Colorado, I am in a central location to guide in the Roaring Fork watershed and the Colorado River, which includes the Roaring Fork, Crystal, portions of the Frying Pan and also on some exclusive private water.
 I have over one hundred miles of various rivers to choose from depending on conditions.
-I offer wade fishing trips, with a focus on fishing sections of prime water, allowing an intimate approach to the river.
+I offer wade only fishing trips, with a focus on fishing sections of prime water, allowing an intimate approach to the river.
 Nymph fishing constitutes the bulk of the fishing that we will do, but there are plenty of dry fly fishing opportunities in the area depending on season and conditions.
-I am geared to allow anglers interested in pursuing trout while using the European nymphing techniques such as Czech or French nymphing.
+I am geared to allow anglers interested in fishing the European nymphing techniques such as Czech or French nymphing.
 All fishing is "catch and release" using barbless tactical hooks.
 I provide all the flies in which I tie personally, specifically designed for the fishing that we will do.

 To make our trip successful:

 Be aware that the weather can change in an instant.
 Pack a light rain jacket or fleece.

 Fish can see color.
 Do not wear bright colors.
 Instead, wear only earth toned clothing to blend in with the background environment.